 Microsoft Teams Restore Explorer

 Veeam restore explorers are known for making the restore process for any application backed up easy, and Veeam Explorer for Microsoft Teams is no exception.
 This explorer can search entire Organizations’ Teams to find not only files and posts, but also 17 different field parameters for those files and posts.
 Veeam Explorer for Microsoft Teams also offers the flexibility to restore many scope levels from all Microsoft Teams channels at once down to as granular as a single attachment.

 It is the same process for launching each explorer: from the ribbon at the top of the page, under Home -> Explore.
 From here, the explorer for Teams can be selected.

 The Teams explorer takes the same look and feel as its predecessors to make it easy to navigate.
 From the explorer, everything from the entire Organization or individual channels can be restored to the original location.
-The can be accomplished by either right-clicking on the entire organizations' channels or right-clicking on just one channel and selecting Restore Channel.
+This can be accomplished by either right-clicking on the entire organizations’ channels or right-clicking on just one channel and selecting Restore Channel.